Real Estate Commission Calculator — Canada

 - 3. Transaction fees — Many brokerages charge $200–$800 per deal on top of the split.
 Some also charge technology or admin fees.

-- 4. HST/GST — You must collect and remit HST/GST once your gross revenue exceeds $30,000.
-In Ontario that's 13%; in the Maritimes, 15%; in Alberta, 5%.
+- 4. HST/GST — The CRA requires HST/GST collection and remittance once your gross revenue exceeds $30,000 over four consecutive calendar quarters[1].
+In Ontario that's 13%; in the Maritimes, 15%; in Alberta, 5%[2].
+Returns are filed with CRA on a monthly, quarterly, or annual basis depending on revenue[3].

 - 5. Income tax — Federal plus provincial, calculated on your net self-employment income.
 Rates vary significantly by province and total annual income.